PerfectlySoft/PerfectDocs/guide/MariaDB.md

             ary.append("\(optionName)":optionValue]) //store our options
         }
 	}
 ```

 ## MariaDB Server API

 The MariaDB server API provides you with a set of tools to connect to and work with MariaDB server instances.
 This includes basic connections, disconnections, querying the instance for databases/tables, and running queries (which is actually a light wrapper for the full [Statements API](#mariadb-statements-api).
 Results returned, however, are handled and manipulated with the [Results API](#mariadb-results-api).
-Statements also have a [Satements API](#mariadb-statements-api) that lets you work with statements in much more detail that simply running queries though the main MySQL class.
+Statements also have a [Statements API](#mariadb-statements-api) that lets you work with statements in much more detail than simply running queries though the main MySQL class.

 ### init